Lead Levels in Blood

 Your doctor may also order a blood test to check your lead levels if you have been previously diagnosed with lead poisoning.
 This test will be ordered to check that your lead levels are lowering with treatment.

-To begin, the technician will clean the area that the blood will be drawn from with an antiseptic to help prevent infection.
+To begin, the healthcare provider will clean the area that the blood will be drawn from with an antiseptic to help prevent infection.
 The blood is usually taken from a vein located on the inside of your elbow or the back of your hand.
-The technician will tie an elastic band around your upper arm.
+The healthcare provider will tie an elastic band around your upper arm.
 This is done to cause blood to collect in the vein, making it easier to draw blood.

-He or she will insert a sterile needle into your vein and begin drawing blood.
+They’ll insert a sterile needle into your vein and begin drawing blood.
 The elastic band will be removed from your arm.
-When the technician is done drawing blood, he or she will remove the needle.
-A bandage will be applied to the wound and you will be asked to apply pressure.
-Applying pressure helps to stop the bleeding and prevent bruising.
+When the healthcare provider is done drawing blood, they will remove the needle.
+They’ll apply a bandage to the wound.
+You’ll need to keep pressure on it to help stop the bleeding and prevent bruising.
 You may continue to feel some throbbing around the wound area, which will go away within a few minutes to a few hours.

 Having your blood drawn may cause mild to moderate pain.
-Most individuals report a burning or pricking sensation.
-Relaxing your arm while having your blood drawn can help reduce the amount of pain you feel.
+Most people report a burning or pricking sensation.
+Relaxing your arm while having your blood drawn can help reduce the amount of pain.

 Your blood sample will be sent to the medical lab to be tested for blood.